PostgREST/postgrest-openapi/docs/README.md

 }
 ```

-The field `explode` is set to `true` to convert the JSON example to a key/value pair, e.g.:
+The field `explode` is set to `true` to convert the JSON example to a key/value pair separated by commas, e.g.:

 ```json
 {